xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 {{< column-long >}}

-With over 12 years of professional experience in the IT environment, I have led software projects to success from various perspectives: as a leading manager, conceptual architect, implementing developer, and in operations.
+With more than 12 years of professional experience in the IT environment, I have led software projects to success from various perspectives: as a leading manager, conceptual architect, implementing developer, and in operations.

 My experience is distributed across technologies and industries as follows.